hmc-cs-dzhang/language-design/language-design.md

 that also contribute to the stereotypes.
 For example, HTML fits our definition of a DSL, and more generally a programming language.
 It has syntax and semantics, and it allows small building blocks to be chained and composed in ways that add to the expressiveness of the language.
-However, the internet is rife with articles claiming that HTML is not a programming language.
+However, the Internet is rife with articles claiming that HTML is not a programming language.
 For an example, see the top answer [here](http://stackoverflow.com/questions/145176/is-html-considered-a-programming-language).